adgardner1392/webp-image-optimization/README.txt

 Yes, you can set the JPEG quality (0-100) and PNG compression level (0-9) via the settings page to balance between image quality and file size.

+= How are file size savings displayed? =

+After conversion, the plugin displays the original and WebP file sizes in a readable format (KB/MB) along with the amount of file size saved both in bytes and percentage.

 == Screenshots ==

 1. **Settings Page - Desktop View**
 2. **Settings Page - Mobile View**
 3. **Media Library - WebP Conversion Option**
+4. **File Size Savings Display**

 == Changelog ==

+= 1.4.0 =

+- **New Feature:** Added the ability to display original and WebP file sizes in a readable format (KB/MB) along with the amount saved in both bytes and percentage.
+- Enhanced the Media Library conversion interface to show detailed file size savings.
+- Improved user interface for better readability and understanding of optimization benefits.

+= 1.3.1 =

+- Add redirection/refresh when an existing image is converted to WebP in the Media library.

 = 1.3.0 =

 - **Media Library Integration:**
   - Added WebP conversion option directly within the Media Library.
-  - Enables users to convert existing JPEG and PNG images to WebP without re-uploading.
+  - Enables users to convert existing JPEG and PNG images to WebP without re-uploading them.

 = 1.2.0 =